sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/index.md

 SenseML natural-language methods are powered by machine learning and natural language processing models, for example by the large language model [GPT-3](https://openai.com/api/).

-The following topics describe natural language methods:
+The following topics describe natural-language methods:

 | Method                                                       | Example use case                                             | Notes                                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |